Francis Pegahmagabow: Family

 A married father of six children, Pegahmagabow died on the Parry Island reserve in 1952 at the age of 61.
-He is a member of the Indian Hall of Fame at the Woodland Centre in Brantford, Ontario, and his memory is also commemorated on a plaque honoring him and his regiment on the Rotary and Algonquin Regiment Fitness Trail in Parry Sound.
-He was honored by the Canadian Forces by naming the 3rd Canadian Ranger Patrol Group HQ Building at CFB Borden after him.
+He is a member of the Indian Hall of Fame at the Woodland Centre in Brantford, Ontario, and his memory is also commemorated on a plaque honouring him and his regiment on the Rotary and Algonquin Regiment Fitness Trail in Parry Sound.
+He was honoured by the Canadian Forces by naming the 3rd Canadian Ranger Patrol Group HQ Building at CFB Borden after him.

 Legacy

 Canadian journalist Adrian Hayes wrote a biography of Pegahmagabow titled Pegahmagabow: Legendary Warrior, Forgotten Hero, published in 2003, and another titled Pegahmagabow: Life-Long Warrior, published in 2009.
 Canadian novelist Joseph Boyden's 2005 novel Three Day Road was inspired in part by Pegahmagabow.
 The novel's protagonist is a fictional character who, like Pegahmagabow, serves as a military sniper during World War I, although Pegahmagabow also appears as a minor character.

 A life-sized bronze statue of Pegahmagabow was erected in his honour on National Aboriginal Day, June 21, 2016, in Parry Sound, near Georgian Bay.
 The figure has an eagle on one arm, a Ross rifle slung from its shoulder, and a caribou at its feet, representing the Caribou Clan that Pegahmagabow belonged to.
 The Eagle was his spirit animal.
 The artist Tyler Fauvelle spent eight months sculpting the statue, which spent a further year in casting.
 Fauvelle chose to erect it in Parry Sound rather than Wasauksing to reach a larger public and educate them on the contributions of First Nations people to Canada.

 Sounding Thunder, The Song of Francis Pegahmagabow is a musical that has been touring Canada since 2018.

 In 2019, the history-themed power metal band Sabaton released a song dedicated to Pegahmagabow, titled "A Ghost in the Trenches", on their album The Great War.

 Binaaswi was one of eight 2020 finalists for the $5 bill in Canada's eighth series of banknotes.

 Pegahmagabow was portrayed by Keenan Keeshig in the 2022 movie The Ace and the Scout (also known as Battle for the Western Front).

 The Two Battles of Francis Pegahmagabow is a play launched in 2024 by Edmonton's Shadow Theatre.